andrew-pa/txd/ROADMAP.md

 	+ [done needs configuration] Tab key working
 	+ [done; fixed in runic] Proper key repeat
 	+ [done] open previous buffer (:b#)
+	+ [done] Fix viewport wrt insertion
+	+ [done] y/p/P commands + clipstacks

 ## things that need to be done ##
 	- Configuration stuff (colors! fonts! commands?)
 		- High priority because many things are blocked due to the fact that they require configuration and it's unknown how that will work
-	- Copy/Paste (Ctrl-C/Ctrl-V and y/p) + registers... or stacks.
+	- Copy/Paste (Ctrl-C/Ctrl-V)
-		- Could make it so that there were a number of named stacks. would make the classic copy/paste juggling much better
-		- [done: stacks, y/p/P, need: C-C, C-V]
-		- notably it would reduce the need for so many, but add perhaps a way to index into the stack, also move between them
+		- add perhaps a way to index into the stack, also move between them (dup/swap?)
 	- Undo
 		- Move Action parse/commit code into Buffer from Normal mode to support Undo
+		- Make insertion an Action that actually holds the inserted content???
 	- Paragraph movements
 	- Buffer List
 	- Current Directory
-	- Fix viewport wrt insertion
 	- Mouse support
 	- Tab completion on buffer names/file system
 	- Make buffer rep more reasonable